 Staging and grading of bowel cancer

 The stage of a cancer describes its size and whether it has spread.
-Knowing the stage of a bowel cancer helps doctors decide on the best treatment for you.
-The most commonly used staging system is the TNM system.
+Knowing the stage of the cancer helps doctors decide on the best treatment for you.
+The most commonly used staging system is the TNM system (see below).
+TNM stands for tumour, nodes and metastases.

 TNM staging system